marimo-team/mkdocs-marimo/docs/getting-started/quick-start.md

 1. Installed the marimo plugin for MkDocs (see [Installation](installation.md))
 2. Added the plugin to your `mkdocs.yml` file

-## Writing Your First marimo Cell

-marimo cells are special Python code blocks that can be executed interactively.
-Here's how to create one:
+## Approach 1: Inline Code with marimo Islands

+This is the simplest way to add interactive Python code to your documentation.
+Code is written directly in your Markdown files and executed in place.

+### Basic Example

 ````markdown
 ```python {marimo}